 2. What’s in Demand

 Surveys from freelance job platforms like Upwork and Fiverr reveal what services businesses are looking to freelancers to provide during the holiday season.
 Consultants can definitely stay busy — many people want to get a head start on improving their business strategies before the new year.
 Freelancers who can assist with e-commerce and website building have plenty of opportunities since small businesses and independent artists will be processing extra orders online as customers order gifts.
 Businesses will also be investing lots of time and energy into social media marketing campaigns, so if you have any experience with advertising campaigns using Instagram, Facebook, or similar platforms, start reaching out to brands you’d be interested in working with.

 3. The Perks

 As long as a blizzard doesn’t knock out your WiFi connection, the chilly winter months are a great time to be a freelancer.
 You can choose to take on more work so that holiday shopping doesn’t hit your wallet as hard; you can set your hours around holiday events; and if you double down on your pitching and marketing strategies over the next few weeks, your holiday freelance jobs will put you on the right track to achieving your financial targets for 2019 when January rolls around.
 When clients know that they can turn to you during slower months when other freelancers might be unavailable, you can expect more assignments from them in the future.
 Another bonus: you don’t have to get up at sunrise to warm up your car before the morning commute.

 Interested in freelancing?
 Discover, PINATA, a flexible, data-driven platform where brands, agencies, and freelance talent collaborate to create elevated consumer experiences.
-PINATA was founded in 2016 by ForceBrands’ founder Josh Wand.
+PINATA was founded in 2016 by ForceBrands’ Founder and CEO Josh Wand.